Ibolya “Ibike” Ligotti

 – Encourage daily reading.

 We study grammar, story writing and editing.
-We read novels, such as Stuart Little, Ramona the Pest, and Charlotte’s Web.
-The students read a biography and present an oral report, as well as designing a biography bottle.
-The students’ imagination is encouraged to develop and be used in their story telling.
+Students learn reading strategies to help themselves become thinking readers We read novels such as Winnie the Pooh, Ramona the Pest, and Charlotte’s Web and write about and discuss the contents of the story.
+The students’ imagination is encouraged to develop and be used in their story telling through a variety of tools including readers theater.

 In 3rd grade we focus on the different Church Communities.
 We are a Believing, Praying, Caring, and Ministering Community.
 In the Spring we begin Family Life.
 We learn that we are unique and loving people, who are always changing.